GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 - 5,870 `import` statements imported ESM modules (defined as NPM packages with a `"module"` field in their `package.json`) as bare specifiers, e.g. `import 'esm-module'`
 - 36,712 `import` statements imported CommonJS modules (defined as packages lacking a `"module"` field) as bare specifiers, e.g. `import 'cjs-module'`
 - 85,913 `import` statements imported ESM JavaScript files (defined as files with an `import` or `export` declaration), e.g. `import './esm-file.mjs'`
-- 4,526 `import` statements imported non-ESM JavaScript files (defined as files without either an `import` or `export` statement), e.g. `import './cjs-file.js'`
+- 4,526 `import` statements imported CommonJS JavaScript files (defined as files without a `require` call, reference to `module.exports` or `exports` or `__filename` or `__dirname`), e.g. `import './cjs-file.js'`

 ## A Note on Defaults

 The `--experimental-modules` implementation takes the position that `.js` files should be treated as CommonJS by default, and as of this writing there is no way to configure Node to treat them otherwise. [nodejs/modules#160](https://github.com/nodejs/modules/pull/160) contains proposals for adding a configuration block for allowing users to override this default behavior to tell Node to treat `.js` files as ESM (or more broadly, to define how Node interprets any file extension).
 This proposal takes the position that `.js` should be treated as ESM by default, both to follow browsers but also to be forward-looking in that ESM is the standard and should therefore be the default behavior within ESM files, rather than something to be opted into.
 That doesn’t mean we can’t _still_ provide such a configuration block, for example to enable the `--experimental-modules` behavior, and that might indeed be a good idea.
+Two proposals for configuration blocks are [`"mode"`](https://github.com/nodejs/node/pull/18392) and [`"mimes"`](https://github.com/nodejs/modules/pull/160), which are complementary to this proposal.

 As `import` statements of CommonJS `.js` files appear to be far less popular than imports of ESM `.js` files (the latter are 19 times more common), we come to the conclusion that users are likely to strongly prefer `import` statements of `.js` files to treat those files as ESM rather than CommonJS as Node’s default behavior. `import` statements of `.mjs` files would always be treated as ESM, as they are in both `--experimental-modules` and the new modules implementation.